logzio/documentation/docs/_include/general-shipping/k8s-all-data.md

-## All telemetry (logs, metrics, traces and security reports) at once
+## Send all telemetry Data (logs, metrics, traces and security reports)

-To enjoy the full Kubernetes 360 experience, you can send all your telemetry data to Logz.io using one single Helm chart:
+Send all of your telemetry data using one single Helm chart:

 ```sh
 helm repo add logzio-helm https://logzio.github.io/logzio-helm